Select Page

 by | Identity Verification

-Although KYC (Know Your Customer) and CDD (Customer Due Diligence) are very similar, there are some nuances or differences between them that we will address in this article.
+Although KYC (Know Your Customer) and CDD (Customer Due Diligence) are very similar, there are some differences between the two concepts that we will address in this article.

-KYC and CDD policies are the cornerstone of any AML (Anti Money Laundering) policy developed in a company and both hinge on the need to verify the identity of the customers that deal with companies affected by AML regulations.
+KYC and CDD are the cornerstones of any AML (Anti Money Laundering) policy developed by a company, and they revolve around the need to verify the identity of the customers with whom those companies affected by AML regulations work.

-To put it simply, know-your-customer (KYC) is about performing customer due diligence (CDD), i.e. verifying the identity of a customer.
-It is therefore difficult to distinguish between KYC and CDD, because the latter is an integral part of the former.
+In simple terms, Know Your Customer (KYC) is about demonstrating Customer Due Diligence (CDD), i.e., verifying a customer’s identity.
+Therefore, it is difficult to distinguish between KYC and CDD because the latter is an integral part of the former.

-In that sense they could be considered the same, but are they or are they not the same thing?
+In that sense, they could be considered the same, but are KYC and CDD the same or not?

 CDD (Customer Due Diligence) in Spain